 When it comes to gauging monopoly status, the US and the EU have taken somewhat different approaches.
 The US usually favours using price as a proxy, and the EU attempts to measure how difficult it is for new competitors to enter the market.

-Elizabeth Warren and the EU are deeply mistaken in choosing to focus on Google, and this difference stems from us having very different ideas about what Google’s product even is.
+Elizabeth Warren and the EU are deeply mistaken in choosing to focus on , and this difference stems from us having very different ideas about what ’s product even is.

-Google makes no money from Android or Chrome.
-Google is an ad company (with a small hardware division), and as
+makes no money from Android or Chrome. is an ad company (with a small hardware division), and as

-Everything else Google does is merely a method of optimising searches (maps, translate, Google shop) or a means of getting you to use it (Chrome, Android, etc).
+Everything else does is merely a method of optimising searches (maps, translate, shop) or a means of getting you to use it (Chrome, Android, etc).
 Android is not a product.

 An android phone is the digital equivalent of Ben and Jerry’s buying a shopping centre, creating free parking and giving out shop space to retailers for free, on the sole condition that they are also allowed to set up an ice cream shop at the entrance.

-Perspectives on Google’s business model aside, there are some real, tangible harms in Senator Warren’s proposals.
+Perspectives on ’s business model aside, there are some real, tangible harms in Senator Warren’s proposals.

-To unbundle search from maps, translate and Google shopping, Google search would become less functional.
+To unbundle search from maps, translate and shopping, search would become less functional.
 I much prefer searching “places to eat near me” and finding places to eat near me

 If you separated Chrome from search, you would have to remove automatic searches from the URL bar.
-I would have to type www.google.com much more often, which would be horribly inconvenient and would make the whole internet experience less fluid.
+I would have to type www. .com much more often, which would be horribly inconvenient and would make the whole internet experience less fluid.

 Chrome Corp would also have to find a way to make its own profit.
 This would probably mean charging or advertising.
 The same is true if you wanted to create your own Android Corp.
 None of this is in consumer interests.

-Google is also the second biggest research and development spender in the world, and this means they can spend billions on future technology like self-driving cars and their experiment with Google Glass.
-These smaller Googlets that Warren proposes wouldn’t be able to take risks on such a grand scale.
+is also the second biggest research and development spender in the world, and this means they can spend billions on future technology like self-driving cars and their experiment with Glass.
+These smaller ts that Warren proposes wouldn’t be able to take risks on such a grand scale.

 Ultimately, her plans would make some wildly popular products less functional and more expensive.
 She may even force them into nonexistence and, in the process, curtail the number of new ideas created to replace them.